trishaljadhav/trishaljadhav/README.md

 ## Hey, welcome to my GitHub profile!

-Data enthusiast who loves learning and solving real world problems using Statistics and Machine Learning.
-Currently a Masters in Business Analytics candidate at UC Davis.
+Analytics enthusiast who loves learning and solving real world problems using data.
+Currently a Business Analyst at Burnsall Associates.

-Specialties: Machine Learning, Statistics, Data Visualization, Experimental Design and Analysis, Deep Skills: Python, R, SQL, Tableau
+Specialties: Machine Learning, Statistics, Data Visualization, Experimental Design/Analysis, NLP, Optimization

-I have 2+ years of industry experience, working as a Business Analyst in the healthcare space at ZS.
-I worked with marketing data to help Big Pharma clients improve engagement through Customer-Centric Marketing campaigns.
+Skills: Python, R, SQL, Tableau, QuickSight, Advanced Excel, Spark/Pyspark, Selenium, MongoDB, AWS, Git

+Professional with 3+ years of industry experience in analytics, primarily in consulting.
+MS in Analytics graduate from UC Davis with a strong background in using Statistics and Machine Learning to derive insights from data.

 I am also a huge sports fan and a competitive power-lifter who loves alternative hip-hop and trying new food!
 I have a keen interest in the fields of Data Science, Machine Learning and Statistics.